NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 Why are the Input Units of Life Scope TR so big?

-Many embedded patient monitoring hardware are avoided for mention in product communication to the market, and that was intentionally done to hide the fact the input units are configured.
+The shown input unit is heavily loaded with monitoring hardware, and avoided for mention in product communication to the market, intentionally done to hide the fact the input units are configured.

 Many internal hardware are not made clear in product communication to the market